 Bus and train tickets in Thailand can be easily and securely booked online via 12go.asia* It saves you from long searches and inquiries at the bus stations and protects you from rip-offs.
 The selection is large, and you will find most destinations through the portal.

 I have only good experiences with 12go.asia and have bought tickets several times.

 If you prefer to travel in a group, there is a possibility to join a guided tour.
 You don’t have to worry about transportation, excursion planning, or food, but you can completely focus on the beauty of the Sticky Waterfall.
-I recommend booking a tour through Get Your Guide portal, where countless activities around the world can be booked easily and safely.
+I recommend booking a tour through Viator portal, where countless activities around the world can be booked easily and safely.